Raid at Ožbalt: Raid

 Back, left to right: Ralph Churches, Henare Turangi, and William G. Bunston.
 Front, left to right: 'Hank' Dale, Eric Lane, and Kenneth 'Kit' Carson.

-Early the morning of August 31, Ralph and Leslie joined 3rd Battalion Ljubo Šercer Brigade and returned tp the worksite.
+Early the morning of August 31, Ralph and Leslie joined 3rd Battalion Ljubo Šercer Brigade and returned to the worksite.
 The Partisans laid in wait, and the train bearing the prisoners arrived as normal.
 When it had departed, the Partisans disarmed the eight guards and captured the four civilian overseers, and liberated the prisoners.
 In a short time the POWs, guards, and civilian overseers were being escorted south along a different route than that used by the first seven escapees the previous afternoon.

 Altogether, around seventy more POWs from 1046/GW were freed.
 Partisans also raided the British farm at Ralph's suggestion, freeing nine more POWs.
 Although they arrived at the wrong camp first, freeing twenty Frenchmen - a mix of POWs and forced labourers - first.
 All three groups of POWs, along with their Partisan liberators, assembled at Rogla, in the hills of Pohorje.
 Including Churches and Laws and their original group of escapees, a total of 105 POWs were liberated by the Partisans during the escape and subsequent raids.